hellenike/textbook/docs/topics/module2/nom-gen-endings/index.md

 The third declension is sometimes called the "consonant declension" because most nouns in this declension have stems ending in a consonant.
 Because of linguistic changes to different kinds of stems, the basic endings summarized here appear in slightly different form in some patterns you will come to recognize over time.
 In particular, the relation between the nominative singular and genitive singular form may not appear obvious.
 Remember to use the genitive singular to find the stem for all other forms.

+Note that the *genitive* singular ending in this declension, -ος, is the same as the masculine or feminine ending of the *nominative* singular form in the second declension.
+That reminds us that knowing what declension a noun belongs to, as well as what gender it is, is crucial for knowing what form the ending is indicating.

+Take care as well with the neuter nominative plural ending in both the second and third declensions, -ᾰ, and one of the feminine nominative singular forms in the first declension, also -ᾰ.

 Endings for masculine or feminine third-declension nouns. **Example**: μάρτυς, μάρτυρος, ὁ or ἡ,  "witness"